-TAN is happy to announce the winners of our 2020 Students Succeed program who reached their goal with support, guidance, and perseverance!
-Congratulations to Crystal Espinoza and Logan Hindle!
+TAN is happy to announce the two winners of our 2020 Students Succeed program who reached their goals with support, guidance, and perseverance!

 Like many people, Crystal Espinoza had been through some very difficult times in her young life: becoming a teen parent, marrying young, suffering from domestic violence, going through a divorce, and losing family members, including one of her own children.
 All the while, she still dreamed of earning her high school diploma, so she enrolled at Clovis Adult Education in 2017.